Files Disappeared From External Hard Drive

 Files become hidden for 2 reasons: (1) They are system files that keep Windows stable or, (2) you accidentally changed their properties.
 Solutions below.

-CheckedValue enables or disables the “Show hidden files & folders” feature.
 Viruses often target it so they can stay safely hidden in the file system.
-Solution below.
+Below, we’ll show you how to check and fix this directly in the Registry.

 Mirror image in memory is damaged